Skamiplan/RequestDropper/README.md

 RequestDropper comes with 2 default stores for keeping track of the requests.
 `MemoryCacheStore` and the `DistributedCacheStore`

-See `RequestDropper.Mongo` for creating a custom store and logic or if something more presistant is required.
+See `RequestDropper.Mongo` for creating a custom store and logic or if something more presistant is required and you don't (for whatver reason) want to use Redis.

 ### Specifications